Arcadier/TestPackagistSDK/README.md

 ## Installation

 ### Composer
 The PHP SDK is hosted on [Packagist](https://packagist.org/packages/arcadier/test-packagist-sdk).
-First, install composer if you do not have it.
-Next, to install the SDK, run this command:
+Composer is required for installing the SDK.
+To install it, run this command:
 ```
 composer require arcadier/test-packagist-sdk
 ```